-Oxygen is food to our cells.
+Oxygen is food for our cells.
 Together with the nutrients from food, oxygen nourishes our body and keeps our circulation going.
-Good oxygen levels in our major organs has positive effects during menopause!
+Good oxygen levels in our major organs have positive effects during menopause!
 It can boost heart health, digestion, metabolism and more.

 Need more ways to relieve symptoms?

 Go to our help and self-help page!